riverbed/steelscript/README.rst

 - Dockerfile: standard build
 - Dockerfile.slim: optimized build
 - Dockerfile.notebook: build for demo and learning with Notebooks
-- Dockerfile.dev: buil dev from local source
+- Dockerfile.dev: build development and testing container from master or fork/branch

 Standard: